benzene structure header image

 benzene ring poster

-Aromatic chemistry involves the study of molecules containing benzene rings, many of these compounds are aromatic hydrocarbons, these compounds are often referred to as arenes.
-When you think of the word aromatic you probably imagine sweet smells and fragrances and indeed many have pleasant smells and odours but from my own personal experience many aromatic compounds have very unpleasant smells and odours and some have no smell at all.
+Aromatic chemistry involves the study of molecules containing benzene rings, many of these compounds are aromatic hydrocarbons.
+Compounds containing benzene rings are often referred to as arenes.
+When you think of the word aromatic you probably imagine sweet smells and fragrances and indeed many aromatic compounds do indeed have pleasant smells and odours but from my own personal experience many aromatic compounds have very unpleasant smells and odours.

-Benzene is perhaps the most well known molecules in organic chemistry.
+Benzene is perhaps one of the most well known molecules in organic chemistry.
 It is a pale yellow liquid at room temperature and was first isolated by the fractional distillation of whale oil in 1825 by Michael Faraday.
 At the time whale oil was in common use in oil lamps used to light homes.
-Perhaps the reason that benzene is such a well known molecule is due to the problems and difficulties that arose in trying to figure out the structure of this unusua molecule.
+Perhaps the reason that benzene is such a well known molecule is due to the challenge and difficulties that arose in trying to figure out the structure of this unusual molecule.

 Structure determination of benzene